-From mosquitos and sandflies to wasps and bees — there is no shortage of insects that bite and sting leaving you itchy and sore.
-When it comes to bites and stings it’s important to know ‘what’ you are dealing with so you can provide effective insect bites treatment and relief.
+Whether you’re dealing with mosquito bites, a wasp sting or a bee sting, there is no shortage of insects that can leave you itchy and sore.
+When it comes to bites and stings, it’s important to know ‘what’ you are dealing with so you can provide effective insect bites treatment and relief.

 Most bites and stings may cause minor symptoms such as mild itching, pain or swelling and will typically clear up over a couple of days.
 First wash the area with soap and water and then keep it clean and dry.
 You can use ice and cool running water to help reduce any swelling and help relieve any pain.
 Using products such as Stingose Gel or Spray are also ideal at this point to help relieve the pain, itching and inflammation that follows most bites and stings.